An Auckland man had a "grandstand view" of an unusual rescue mission which unfolded over the past few days.

 Later that evening a Herald reader saw two more vehicles 500m offshore and photographed them.

-An Auckland Transport spokesman said on Saturday
+An Auckland Transport spokesman said on Saturday that the harbourmaster would assess the cars.

 He said if the cars weren't stolen, it was up to their owners and insurance companies to have them removed.